transcom/mymove-docs/docs/tools/feature-flags/how-to-use-feature-flags.md

 ### MilMove Backend Feature Flag Service

 A [backend service object](../../backend/guides/service-objects/overview.md) has been created for feature flags that hides the specific Flipt API.
-This allows for using environment variable based feature flags in local development and/or when flipt is not availbale.
+This allows for using environment variable based feature flags in local development and/or when flipt is not available.

-The primary APIs that will be used are `GetBooleanFlagForUser` and `GetVariantFlagForUser`.
+The recommended APIs for use in the backend are `GetBooleanFlagForUser` and `GetVariantFlagForUser`.
 The feature flag service object sets the `entityID` for those requests to the ID of the user making the request.
 It populates some default information in the context, including:
   * The application name (mil, office, admin)
   * If the user is an admin user, service member, or office user
   * The [permissions](../../backend/guides/roles-and-permissions.md) of the user